 What Does the SSA Consider To Be a Severe Disability?

+So, what medical conditions automatically qualify for disability, and what does the SSA consider to be a "severe disability"?
 The SSA considers a condition to be severe if it limits the individual’s ability to do basic work-related activities.
 Those activities include standing, lifting, walking, or remembering.
 Those limitations must last, or be expected to last, for a minimum of 12 months.
 If the condition does not last 12 months, it is not a qualifying disability.

 If your condition doesn’t interfere with your basic work-related duties, the disability examiner will check to see if your medical condition is found among the disabling conditions that are listed in the Blue Book, which is the medical guide used by the SSA to determine if a claimant is disabled.